- Pray. This may seem like an obvious step, but sometimes an idea is acted upon out of enthusiasm and not with a clear plan guided by His hand.

 - Gather single adult leaders.
 Establish a core group of mature Believers with a heart for reaching singles.
 Listen to their input.

-Find others with the enthusiasm and willingness for the long haul.
+Find others with enthusiasm and willingness for the long haul.
 Ask for a commitment.
 Ask for input.
 Delegate tasks as the core group steps into leadership roles.

 - Have an outreach plan.
 Use the core group to make a plan, set goals and deadlines.